binodbhusal/motorhub_frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for this opportunity.
+Hats off to Murat Korkmaz for designing the awesome template that was used. ✨ Microverse for giving us this chance
+The amazing code reviewers for making us improve every day 👍

 Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).